You Oughta Know

-"You Oughta Know" is a song by Canadian singer-songwriter Alanis Morissette, released as the lead single from her third studio album, Jagged Little Pill, on July 10, 1995.
-After releasing two studio albums, Morissette left MCA Records Canada and was introduced to manager Scott Welch.
-Morissette began working on new music after moving from her hometown of Ottawa to Toronto, but made little progress.
-In Los Angeles, she met producer Glen Ballard, with whom she wrote songs including "You Oughta Know".
+"You Oughta Know" is a song by Canadian singer-songwriter Alanis Morissette and the second track on her third studio album, Jagged Little Pill (1995).
+It was released in July 1995 by Maverick as the album's lead single.
+After releasing two studio albums, Morissette met producer Glen Ballard in Los Angeles, with whom she wrote songs including "You Oughta Know".
 Despite much speculation concerning whom the song is about, Morissette has never disclosed the person's identity and has never indicated an intention to do so.